Diabetes

-As of 2019, an estimated 463 million people had diabetes worldwide accounting for 8.8% of the adult population.
-Type 2 diabetes makes up about 90% of all diabetes cases.
+The number of people diagnosed as living with diabetes has increased sharply in recent decades, from 200 million in 1990 to 830 million by 2022.
+It affects one in seven of the adult population, with type 2 diabetes accounting for more than 95% of cases.
+These numbers have already risen beyond earlier projections of 783 million adults by 2045.
 The prevalence of the disease continues to increase, most dramatically in low- and middle-income nations.
-Rates are similar in women and men, with diabetes being the 7th-leading cause of death globally.
-The global expenditure on diabetes-related healthcare is an estimated USD760 billion a year.
+Rates are similar in women and men, with diabetes being the seventh leading cause of death globally.
+The global expenditure on diabetes-related healthcare is an estimated US$760 billion a year.